 The ideal way to avoid an occupational asthma attack is to avoid the irritant altogether.
 However, you may also have to take medications to help control your symptoms.

 If you now suffer from occupational asthma, you should talk to an attorney about your right to workers’ compensation benefits for medication and other healthcare costs.
-Contact a qualified Raleigh workers’ comp attorney from the Law Office of Sam Scudder, at 919-851-3311 for more information.
+Contact a qualified Morehead City workers’ comp attorney from the Law Office of Sam Scudder, at 919-851-3311 for more information.